MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUserPstnSettings.md

 ```

 ## DESCRIPTION
-Hybrid PSTN sites are created, retrieved, modified, and deleted by the CsHybridPSTNSite cmdlet group (New, Get, Set, and Remove .)
-The hybrid PSTN sites can be reviewed in your hybrid configuration by using the Get-CsTenantHybridConfiguration cmdlet.
+Hybrid PSTN sites are created, retrieved, modified and deleted by the CsHybridPSTNSite cmdlet group (New, Get, Set and Remove).
+The hybrid PSTN sites can be reviewed in your hybrid configuration by using the `Get-CsTenantHybridConfiguration` cmdlet.
 However, you can't create or modify hybrid PSTN sites through the CsTenantHybridConfiguration cmdlets, you must use the CsHybridPSTNSite cmdlets to manage hybrid PSTN sites.

 To return a list of all the Role-Based Access Control (RBAC) roles a cmdlet has been assigned to (including any custom RBAC roles you have created), run the following command:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -Match "\<DesiredCmdletName\>"}
+`Get-CsAdminRole | Where-Object {$_.Cmdlets -Match "\<DesiredCmdletName\>"}`

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Skype for Business Online)
+### -------------------------- Example 1 --------------------------
 ```
+Set-CsUserPstnSettings -Identity jphillips@contoso.com -Tenant "38aad667-af54-4397-aaa7-e94c79ec2308" -AllowInternationalCalls $true
 ```

 This example modifies the specified user's PSTN settings to allow international calls.

-Set-CsUserPstnSettings -Identity jphillips@contoso.com -Tenant "38aad667-af54-4397-aaa7-e94c79ec2308" -AllowInternationalCalls $true

 ## PARAMETERS